 Vacation must be approved by the supervisor.
-Vacation earned and not taken during a fiscal year (July-June) may be carried over and used through December 31 of the following fiscal year or be forfeited.
-If a position becomes a 260-day position, the effective date of the change will be used to calculate the number of vacation days awarded each year.
-There is no payout of accrued vacation upon resignation or retirement.
+Vacation earned and not taken during a fiscal year (July-June) may be carried over and used through December 31 of the following fiscal year.
+There is no payout of accrued vacation upon resignation/termination or retirement.